victor-gurbani/instagram_network_analysis/README.md

 ---

-Original step by step guide on how to use the code and interpret the results: https://medium.com/@maximpiessen/how-i-visualised-my-instagram-network-and-what-i-learned-from-it-d7cc125ef297
+Original step-by-step guide on how to use the code and interpret the results: https://medium.com/@maximpiessen/how-i-visualised-my-instagram-network-and-what-i-learned-from-it-d7cc125ef297